mCRL2org/mCRL2/doc/sphinx/developer_manual/guidelines.rst

 The code should be formatted according to the mCRL2 coding style, this can be (partially) enforced by running `clang-format
 <https://clang.llvm.org/docs/ClangFormat.html>`_ on the code.

+Clang-tidy
+^^^^^^^^^^

+The clang-tidy tool can be used to check (and sometimes refactor) various outdated and/or inefficient code constructs, the exact checks are listed in the `.clang-tidy` file in the root of the repository.
+These checks can be ran by using the command `run-clang-tidy -p <build_dir> -fix -format`, note that the build directory should contain the `compile_commands.json`, which can be obtained by setting `CMAKE_EXPORT_COMPILE_COMMANDS`.
+This cmake option is not available for project builds, such as Visual Studio.

 Committing changes
 ------------------